apptimise/Cheatsheets/git_cheatsheet.md

 ## git commit --amend

 1. Replace the last commit with the staged changes and last commit combined.
 Use with nothing staged to only edit the last commit’s message.
+    * If you commit, all the commits after that are ignored.
     * Amended commits are entirely new commits and the previous commit will no longer be on your current branch (history-rewriting [[Ref]( https://www.atlassian.com/git/tutorials/rewriting-history )])
 ```bash
 git commit --amend -m "<message>"